avolitty/avolitty-reader/README.md

 - Closes open file stream at EOF
 - Compiles with Clang or GCC
 - Conforms to strict ISO C with -pedantic-errors enabled
+- Error handling for file opening and reading
 - Fast reading speed with optimization level 3
 - Large file support on 64-bit systems
 - Memory-safe with well-defined behavior
 - Minified code
 - Primitive data types with automatic casting
+- Reads from standard files, FIFOs, pipes and sockets
 - Returns chunked file data in an array of 32767 bytes
 - Returns the current file byte offset position
 - Sets a specific file byte offset position